GAP Insurance covers you for the difference between your insurer settlement and the value of your car, but do you need it?

 This policy pays out enough to cover the cost of a like-for-like replacement vehicle in the event that your car is stolen or written off.
 The difference between the insurance pay-out and the cost of a new vehicle will be calculated.
 This vehicle must be the exact same model, make and specification as your car.

-This will cover the difference between your insurance pay-out and the original invoice price that you paid for your car in the event that it is written off or stolen.
+This would cover the difference between your motor insurer’s settlement and the invoice price provided (including any interest charges and early settlement charges for your finance agreement) in the event that your car is written off or stolen.

 Return to value